Giacomo Leoni: Clandon House

-In 1730 Leoni was commissioned by the 2nd Lord Onslow to build what is probably his masterpiece, Clandon House, near Guildford in Surrey.
+In 1730 Leoni was commissioned by the Thomas Onslow, 2nd Baron Onslow to build what is probably his masterpiece, Clandon House, near Guildford in Surrey.
 The result was a house of "exuberant grandeur and at the same time endearing naivety".
 This coupling of grandeur and naivety was to become Leoni's own style, as he mixed the Baroque and Palladian styles.
 Clandon was built of a fiery red brick, with the west front dressed with stone pilasters and medallion ornamentation.
-The interiors contrasted with the exterior: the huge double-height marble hall is in muted stone colours, to provide a foil for the vibrant colours of the adjoining suite of state rooms.
+The interiors contrasted with the exterior: the huge double-height marble hall is in muted stone colours, to provide a foil for the vibrant colours of the adjoining suite of staterooms.
 The interiors were altered slightly later in the 18th century, but here the house was fortunate; the changes were made in the style of Robert Adam, so were sympathetic to Leoni's original intentions.
-The marble hall is considered one of the most imposing 18th-century architectural features in England, as are the magnificent plaster work ceilings.
+The marble hall is considered one of the most imposing 18th-century architectural features in England, as are the magnificent plasterwork ceilings.
 From this point in time the house was largely unaltered, until the 2015 fire.
 A fire in April 2015 left the house gutted, apart from one room.
-Much of the architecture, walls, ceilings, floors and historic artifacts that the building housed were destroyed.
+Much of the architecture, walls, ceilings, floors and historic artefacts that the building housed were destroyed.
 The house currently remains a shell.

 Moor Park

 Leoni designed Moor Park, Hertfordshire, during the 1720s, assisted by the painter Sir James Thornhill.
 The commission was received from Bengamin Styles, an entrepreneur later to lose his fortune in the South Sea Bubble.
-Leoni completely redesigned the house, originally built for the Duke of Monmouth in 1680, giving it a massive Corinthian portico which leads into a vast hall with a painted and gilded ceiling, with a trompe-l'œil dome, painted by Thornhill.
+Leoni completely redesigned the house, originally built for James Scott, 1st Duke of Monmouth in 1680, giving it a massive Corinthian portico which leads into a vast hall with a painted and gilded ceiling, with a trompe-l'œil dome, painted by Thornhill.

 The house was to have similarities with one of Leoni's more ambitious projects, Lathom House.
 Both were similar in concept to Andrea Palladio's never-built Villa Mocenigo, with great spreading and segmented colonnaded wings embracing a cour d'honneur.
 Today, the wings have been demolished but the square corps de logis remains.

 Lathom House (demolished in 1929) was a truly Palladian house with a large corps de logis, from which spread twin segmented colonnades linking it to two monumental secondary wings of stables and domestic offices.
 The secondary wings or blocks, each crowned with a cupola, were similar in style to those built by Henry Flitcroft for the Duke of Bedford twenty years later at the far larger Woburn Abbey.